 1 Scope

 The present document specifies the generic architecture for real-time media communication.
-Based on the principles and the functional entities of 5G Media Streaming (5GMS) architecture developed in TS 26.501, it is specified the required functionalities to support MNO and third-party services for real-time media as well as a set of extensions to TS 26.501.
+To support MNO and third-party services for real-time media, it is specified the essential functionalities and interfaces, as well as potential extensions to TS 26.501.
 The primary scope of this Technical Specification is the documentation of the following aspects:

 - A generic real-time media communication architecture mapped to the 5GS architecture and any SA2 stage 2 architecture additions, with relevant core building blocks, reference point, and interfaces to support modern operator and third-party media services, based on the 5GMS architecture